Biallelic Loss of BCMA Triggers Resistance to Anti-BCMA CAR T Cell Therapy in Multiple Myeloma

 What is the purpose of this study?

-Chimeric antigen receptor (CAR) T-cell therapy targeting B cell maturation antigen (BCMA) has provided deep responses in relapsed/refractory multiple myeloma (MM).
-However, median PFS has been less than 12 months, and amongst the small number of patients retreated at the time of progression with the same CAR T product, responses have been infrequent.
+Chimeric antigen receptor (CAR) T-cell therapy targeting B-cell maturation antigen (BCMA) has provided deep responses in relapsed/refractory multiple myeloma.
+However, median progression-free survival has been less than 12 months, and amongst the small number of patients retreated at the time of progression with the same CAR T product, responses have been infrequent.

-The data also demonstrate the ability of MM cells to survive without BCMA expression.
-With the growing number of BCMA targeting therapeutic modalities under development, we would expect to see such occurrences more commonly in the future.
+The data also demonstrate the ability of myeloma cells to survive without BCMA expression.
+With the growing number of BCMA-targeting therapeutic modalities under development, we would expect to see such occurrences more commonly in the future.

 ASH 2020: Abstract 721

 This is the work that Dr. Samur will be presenting and it's focused on BCMA CAR T-cells.
 We had really good presentations today of two of the prime candidate to get hopefully approval during the coming years both cilta-cell and ide-cell.
 Both the data were very clear, with very high response rates 75 to 100 or 95 percent response rate.
 If you look at PFS it ranges from 8 to 12 months, maybe a little bit more with one product versus another product.
 Relapses do happen.

 One of the questions was to Dr. Hege.
 How long is the tail in?
 Maybe 20 percent, maybe not but still 80 percent of patients surely respond within a short period.
 This presentation is focused on trying to understand one of the possible mechanisms of resistance that could be present.